FarmBot-Docs/farmbot-developers/v14/Documentation/farmbot-software-development/faq.md

 FarmBot is comprised of many different software systems and the language used varies across projects.
 Generally speaking, we use a combination of C++, [Ruby](https://www.ruby-lang.org/en/), [Elixir](https://elixir-lang.org), and [TypeScript](https://www.typescriptlang.org).

 # Do I need to know Elixir to program FarmBot?
-No. FarmBot provides a system for plugins known as "Farmware".
-Farmware may be written in other languages, such as Python.
-See [Farmware](../farmware.md) documentation for details.

-The best approach is to write a standalone application that interacts with FarmBot externally via [REST API](../web-app/rest-api.md), [FarmBot JS](../farmbot-js.md) or the [Message Broker](../web-app/message-broker.md).
+No. The best approach is to write a standalone application that interacts with FarmBot externally via [REST API](../web-app/rest-api.md), [FarmBot JS](../farmbot-js.md) or the [Message Broker](../web-app/message-broker.md).

 # Should I clone FarmBot OS on GitHub or use the image?
 You almost certainly want the image.
 The only exception is if you plan on modifying the FarmBot OS source code.